Farmers will have increased opportunity to access and apply

 digital tools and Bayer data science capabilities

-SCHWANDORF, Germany and SAN FRANCISCO (FEBRUARY 3, 2021) – Today, The Climate Corporation, Bayer’s digital farming arm, and Horsch, a leading manufacturer of on-farm technology, announced a new global agreement.
+SCHWANDORF, Germany and SAN FRANCISCO (FEBRUARY 3, 2021) – Today, Climate LLC, Bayer’s digital farming arm, and Horsch, a leading manufacturer of on-farm technology, announced a new global agreement.
 Farmers around the world will have new ways to connect their Horsch seeders, planters and other implements to the industry-leading Climate FieldView™ platform, making it easier for them to apply digital tools and data science on their farming operations.

 Horsch customers using FieldView currently have broad connectivity through the Climate FieldView™ Drive device, which plugs into a diagnostic port in their tractor cab and uses bluetooth technology to stream agronomic data from their Horsch equipment, before being synced with their FieldView cloud.
 From there, farmers have the ability to access their historical farm activities anytime from a computer or mobile device and gain advanced insights about their farm.
 They also have the option to share their data with a trusted agronomic partner to assist with key decisions on their farm.